fallahn/CHUF/ReadMe.txt

 CHUF provides the building blocks for 2D and 2.5D games.
 At it's heart is SFML, which provides all the interfacing for cross platform multimedia accessability.
 It can do anything SFML can do.
-This framework provides higher level abstract classes many of which are based on resources published by third parties, least of all the SFML Game Development book.
+This framework provides higher level abstract classes many of which are based on resources published by third parties, not least the SFML Game Development book.
 There is a scene node graph which provides a hierachy of composable entities - entities which can be built from components providing physics, AI, audio, input, particle systems and more.
 The component system is designed to be extensible so that custom components can quickly